 Hand print art

 You can’t beat a bit of creative hand print art.
-The Loud One and I made these flowers but Pinterest is a great place to spark other ideas.
+My 4 year old and I made these flowers but Pinterest is a great place to spark other ideas.

 I know I have written about bookmarks previously, but without taking all the emerging petals and leaves from your garden these are quick and easy to make but very effective and fun too.
 You could even personalise them by sewing or writing a name on a piece of ribbon and attaching it to the top.

 We made this beautiful Easter bunny hat with Jen’s Reading Corner.
-The Loud One loves it!
-Again Pinterest comes in handy here with other creative ideas, or why not ask the little people in your life, my boys often surprise me with their wonderful and unrestrained imagination!
+My little one loves it!
+Pinterest comes in handy again here with other creative ideas, or why not ask the little people in your life.
+My boys often surprise me with their wonderful and unrestrained imagination!

 This is something that I want to do more of this year.
-We find happiness pebbles fairly regularly but always get a buzz from them and love to admire the artwork on them.
-This Easter I hope to paint a number of pebbles that we have in our back garden and hide them on our travels.
+We find happiness pebbles fairly regularly on our walks, but always get a buzz from them and love to admire the artwork on them.
+This Spring I hope to paint a number of pebbles that we have in our back garden and hide them on our travels.

 Potato print eggs

 I’m not a fan of waste so if you find a soft potato gently sprouting away at the back of the cupboard what better way is there to use it up?!
-Sliced in half they make a super egg shape!
+Sliced in half they make a super egg shape if you’re looking to hand print some Easter inspired art or cards for loved ones.

 Bunting is a great way to liven up a living space or brighten a hallway.
 Why not make it seasonal with eggs shapes, or you could add in bunnies, chicks and flowers too.
 If you don’t have the materials to hand Baker Ross is a great place to look and have speedy delivery as well.